google/badwolf/docs/bql_practical_examples.md

-* [Expressing graph patterns and grouping](../examples/bql/example_1.bql): This example shows how you can express complex graph queries by properly binding graph clauses together.
+* [Expressing graph patterns and grouping](../examples/bql/example_1.bql): This example shows how you can express complex graph queries by properly binding graph clauses together, `OPTIONAL` clauses included.
 You will also find examples on how to summary the results via the `GROUP BY` clause.

 * [Summarizing and sorting data queries across graphs](../examples/bql/example_2.bql):
    Sometimes you want to query data that is stored across multiple graphs.